yashchittora/C-Hackerrank-Problems/README.md

 # C-Hackerrank-Problems

-Solutions to all the C Preparation Problems on HackerRank
+Solutions to the C Preparation Problems on HackerRank

+The Remaining and New solutions will be uploaded.